phac-nml/irida/doc/user/user/system-overview/index.md

 * Samples,
 * Sequence files,
 * Sequencing runs,
-* Analysis.
+* Analyses.

-If you already understand the different data types (or are impatient!), you can proceed directly to the [using IRIDA](#using-irida) section.
+If you already understand the different data types (or are impatient!), you can proceed directly to the [dashboard section](../dashboard/) section.

 ### Users
 A user account is required to use IRIDA.
 User accounts have the following properties: